beinghaziq/kudo-vonage-codehub/README.md

 Run this command to install all the required dependencies
 ##### `npm install`

-If you are facing any error while install the any package you can install that package separately by appending the --legacy-peer-deps ath the end e.g.
-##### `npm install recordrtc --legacy-peer-deps`

 ### Set up and test the application:
 To implement the Vonage Video API in ReactJS, the first step is to create a new project for our application from the Vonage Dashboard in order to obtain the API key and secret.
 These credentials are necessary to authenticate requests to the Vonage API.